joquijada/charcot/README.md

 # charcot
 > Putting brain images at the fingertips of scientists and researchers.
+Charcot allows interested parties to request Zips of brain image data by interactively building cohorts via a user-friendly graphical interface.

 ![human-brain](./doc/img/human-brain.jpeg)